eggsacc/Obsidian-sync/Gay porn/Binary & Hex/1) The binary system.md

 ****

-# The decimal system
+## The decimal system

 The number system all too familiar to us humans is known as the decimal, or base-10 system.
 It is a base-10 system since there are 10 distinct numbers (0-9) that could be used to represent a digit.

-In a number with multiple digits, the rightmost (last) digit represents $10^0$, and each digit towards the left represented a higher power of 10, e.g 2nd digit from right represents $10^2$ , 3rd digit represents $10^3$ etc.
+In a number with multiple digits, the rightmost (last) digit represents $10^0$, and each digit towards the left represented a higher power of 10, e.g. 2nd digit from right represents $10^2$ , 3rd digit represents $10^3$ etc.

 | Digits     |       3       |       2       |       8       |       7       |
 | ---------- |:-------------:|:-------------:|:-------------:|:-------------:|